jaishreerang/CloudProjectReport/README.md

 1. The results obtained with the dataset prepared using word2Vec and Sentiment Models are in the range of 50% to 60%.
 We see that these models do not replicate the deep semantic relationship between the sentences.

+2. We observe from the evaluation results that the training with validation data and test with test data yields higher accuracy than the train data and test data.
+This might be because in the train data we generated the random sentence for wrong ending.
+But rather the validation data was provided with the semantically related wrong ending sentence.
+So if the train data wrong ending was generated with appropriate sentence as it was in validation data, we believe better results would have been achieved.

+3. From the evaluation it is also observed that the Principal Component Analysis data with Word2Vec model yielded little higher accuracy than the sentiment last model dataset.
+This is because Word2Vec accounts for higher semantic similarity than the sentiment last model.

-2. In logistic Regression implementation used the divide by number of instances after calculating the summation, which helped avoid the overflow error.
+4. In logistic Regression implementation used the divide by number of instances after calculating the summation, which helped avoid the overflow error.

 ## References